abhihari010/SpendSmart/IMPLEMENTATION.md

 * What AI tools were used, how, and why.
 * Explain if any modifications were needed to the prompts/codes to get to the output.

+## Suraj Vinti

+### Feature Implemented
+I worked on the user-facing structure of the frontend, including:
+- Landing page (`page.tsx`)
+- Sidebar with routing to main pages (Home, Dashboard, Goals, Insights, Settings, Login, Signup)
+- Login and Signup UI shells with form fields and buttons
+- Basic Settings and Insights page shells for navigation completeness

+This provides the initial flow of the system and aligns with the design from PM3.
+The pages load correctly, routing works, and the UI structure is ready for future backend integration.

+### AI Usage
+I used ChatGPT for:
+- Generating basic mock data to test component rendering since backend has not been connected fully yet.
+- Minor TypeScript bug fixes (e.g., prop types or syntax issues).
+- Minor formatting issues with charts/dates.

+The AI-assisted code worked as intended with a few small tweaks

+### Modifications After AI Assistance
+I manually edited the mock data to fit our project fields and corrected any AI-suggested fixes to match our component structure and file organization.

 ## Alexander Peal

 * I implemented the goals feature.